KwanWaiPang/Awesome-Diffusion-based-SLAM/README.md

   </h1>
 </p>

-This repository contains a curated list of resources addressing SLAM related task employing Diffusion Model, including view/feature correspondences, depth estimation, 3D reconstruction, pose estimation, etc.
+This repository contains a curated list of resources addressing SLAM-related tasks employing the Diffusion Model, including view/feature correspondences, depth estimation, 3D reconstruction, pose estimation, etc.

 If you find some ignored papers, **feel free to [*create pull requests*](https://github.com/KwanWaiPang/Awesome-Transformer-based-SLAM/blob/pdf/How-to-PR.md), or [*open issues*](https://github.com/KwanWaiPang/Awesome-Diffusion-based-SLAM/issues/new)**.

 Contributions in any form to make this list more comprehensive are welcome.

-If you find this repositorie is useful, a simple star should be the best affirmation. 😊
+If you find this repository useful, a simple star should be the best affirmation. 😊

 Feel free to share this list with others!